phalcon/documentation/docs/filter-filter.md

 Sanitizing is the process that removes specific characters from a value, that are not required or desired by the user or application.
 By sanitizing input, we ensure that application integrity will be intact.

+!!! warning "SECURITY"

+    Sanitizers are best-effort transforms, not validators.
+Validate untrusted input in addition to sanitizing it.
+The `url` sanitizer drops dangerous schemes such as `javascript:` and `data:`, but does not guarantee a well-formed URL.
+The `special` sanitizer does not encode the single quote, so use `specialFull` or `stringVal` for a value placed inside an HTML attribute.
+The `striptags` sanitizer removes tags, but its output is not guaranteed to be safe against cross-site scripting.
+The `email` sanitizer removes disallowed characters, but does not validate the address.
+An unknown or misspelled sanitizer name returns the input unchanged and emits a notice.
+Do not build a sanitizer name from untrusted input.

 ```php
 <?php